Jake Polledri: Club career

+He played with Zebre until March 2024.

 International career

 Polledri qualified for Italy through Italian grandparents and represented Italy U20s during the 2014 IRB Junior World Championship.

 On 17 March 2018, Polledri made his international debut for Italy, losing 27–29 against Scotland in their final match of the 2018 Six Nations Championship.

 On 16 June 2018, Polledri scored his first international try for Italy in a game against Japan which the Italians won 25–22.